CozyInsomniac/the-role/content/The Role/Writings/Samuel Hawkin's Journal/Creatures.md

 ### Synths

 **Danger Level:** 10/10
 Think humans, but bullet proof, almost perfectly accurate with a gun, and with absolutely no fear, hesitation, or sense of pain.
 Synths are pretty recognizable from afar, as they consist entirely of a metal skeleton and a weapon.
 Their extreme physical strength and accuracy with a gun makes them deadly from all ranges.
 Oddly enough, they're also surprisingly slow.
 I guess they don't really need to chase targets down if they can just shoot them from half a mile away.
-The only synth I've seen up close was that one back during my internship at PhanTech.
+The only synth I've seen up close was that one back during my internship at Archon.
 I believe it was labeled as, "EA-0".
 I have no idea what the label meant, or even if the thing's still around.
 Whatever the case, I don't plan on dealing with any synths again any time soon.

 * * *